Woo Won-jae: Career

-2017–2018: Show Me the Money 6, signing with AOMG and af
+2017–2018: Show Me the Money 6, signing with AOMG and AF

 In 2017, Woo participated in Show Me the Money 6, where he finished in third place.
 He gained a lot of popularity through the show.

 Woo made his debut through releasing a single "We Are", featuring Gray and Loco on September 4, 2017.
 The single was meant for Woo's final 2 stage in the finals of Show Me The Money 6, but he was eliminated in the top 3 round.
 The song was a very huge success as it made a successful all-kill in numerous Korean charts.

 On October 31, it was announced that Woo has signed with hip hop label AOMG.
 Following the signing, he released a single album titled "Anxiety" on November 2.

-Woo released his first EP af on November 22, 2018, with the title track "a fence".
-One of the tracks in the EP, titled "Cash", was pre-released on November 16.
+Woo released his first EP AF on November 22, 2018, with the lead single "A Fence".
+One of the tracks on the EP, titled "Cash", was pre-released on November 16.

 2020: Black Out

 Woo released his first studio album Black Out on August 18.
-The album included a pre-release single titled "Used To", which was released on August 11.
+The album included the pre-release single "Used To", which was released on August 11.

-2022: comma
+2022: Comma

-Woo released his second EP comma on November 24.
+Woo released his second EP Comma on November 24.